Anencephaly is the absence of a large part of the brain and the skull.

 - Heart defects

-A pregnancy ultrasound is done to confirm the diagnosis.
-The ultrasound may reveal too much fluid is in the uterus.
+An ultrasound during pregnancy is done to confirm the diagnosis.
+The ultrasound may reveal too much fluid in the uterus.
 This condition is called polyhydramnios.

 - Amniocentesis (to look for increased levels of alpha-fetoprotein)